-Figure 7.
-MD3400 and MD3420 Series SAS RAID Controller Module ltem Component Function 1 12Gbps SAS IN port (2) Provides host-to-controller SAS connection.
-2 Seven segment display sequence Displays status or error codes for the storage array.
+Item Component Function 2 Seven segment display sequence Displays status or error codes for the storage array.
 3 Controller power LED Lights green when controller power is on.
 Turns off when controller is not powered.
 4 Controller fault LED Lights amber when controller fault is detected.
-Turns off when controller is operating normally 5 System identification LED Blinks blue when system identification switch push- button on enclosure front panel is pressed.
+Turns off when controller is operating normally.
+5 System identification LED Blinks blue when system identification switch push-button on enclosure front panel is pressed.
 6 Cache active or cache offload LED Lights green when on-board controller memory contains data.
-If AC power fails, this LED changes to indicate Cache offload status.
+If AC power fails, this LED changes to indicate Cache Offload status.
 If the password reset function has successfully changed the password, this LED flashes on and off briefly.
 NOTE: The password reset switch is not available if your system was shipped after September, 2015.
 The password reset switch functionality was disabled starting from controller firmware 08.20.09.60 and later versions.
 7 Battery fault Lights amber when battery backup unit or battery has failed.
-Turns off when battery backup unit is operating normally 8 Management port Provides a 100/1000 Mbps Ethernet connection for out-of-band management of the enclosure.
+Turns off when battery backup unit is operating normally.
+8 Management port Provides a 100/1000 Mbps Ethernet connection for out-of-band management of the enclosure.
 9 Ethernet port (reserved) Reserved port.
-10 12Gbps SAS IN port (2) Provides host-to-controller SAS connection.
-11 USB port Reserved port.
+10 SAS IN port (2) Provides host-to-controller SAS connection.
+11 USB port This port is a reserved port.
 12 Mini USB port Provides serial connection for debugging.
 13 Password reset switch Activating this switch resets the password.
+NOTE: The password reset switch is not available if your system was shipped after September, 2015.
+The password reset switch functionality was disabled starting from controller firmware 08.20.09.60 and later versions.
+14 SAS OUT port (2) Provides SAS connection for cabling to an expansion enclosure.
+It is recommended that you use port 0.